kbase/groups/README.md

 The group name must be no longer than 256 Unicode code points.

 If `private` is null or missing altogether, the group is set as public.
+If `privatemembers` is null or missing altogether, the group member list is set as private.

 See `Custom fields` below for information on custom fields.